Summary: in this tutorial, you’ll learn about the Tkinter Label

 How it works.

-Setting a specific font for the Label
+Setting fonts for the Label widget #

 keyword argument to the Label